General Data Protection Regulations from 22 May 2018 Last Updated: 9 December 2022

 We share your personal information with the client who has a position to fill, in order to determine with the client whether you are a good fit for the available position.
 We share your personal information with trusted third parties where we have retained them to provide services that you or our clients have requested, such as referencing, qualification and criminal reference checking services (as required), verification of the details you have provided from third party sources, psychometric evaluations or skills tests.
 These third parties comply with similar and equally stringent undertakings of privacy and confidentiality.

-We share your personal information with our other Group companies for internal reasons, primarily for business and operational purposes.
+We share your personal information with our other Group companies (if any) for internal reasons, primarily for business and operational purposes.
 As we continue to develop our business, we may sell or purchase assets.
 If another entity acquires us or merges with us your personal information will be disclosed to such entity.
-Also, if any bankruptcy or reorganization proceeding is brought by or against us, all such information will be considered an asset of ours and as such it is possible they will be sold or transferred to third parties.
+Also, if any bankruptcy or reorganization proceeding is brought by or against us, all such information will be considered an asset of ours and, as such, it is possible they will be sold or transferred to third parties.

 What happens if you do not provide us with the information we request or ask that we stop processing your information?